About This Breakfast Fuel Bombs Recipe

 Empty the paste into a small container and refrigerate until firm (20-30 minutes).

-Remove from the fridge and divide into 12 equal pieces, roll into balls using the palms of your hand and place on a baking sheet lined with parchment.
+Remove from the commercial fridge and divide into 12 equal pieces, roll into balls using the palms of your hand, and place them on a baking sheet lined with parchment.

 Meanwhile, melt your chocolate in the microwave in short bursts, stirring in between.